Australia Road Trip 2016- Phase Sydney (New South Wales)

-Wide range of seafood and prices are reasonable, with the usual Fish and Chips or Mixed Seafood Grill costing about about AUD15-30.
+A wide range of seafood and prices are reasonable, with the usual Fish and Chips or Mixed Seafood Grill costing about AUD15-30.
 Australian food portion are typically large, so order wisely if you are watching your calorie intake.

 Seafood lovers will be superbly delighted at the wide range of offerings at the retail section.
 Peter’s Seafood is the largest there and serves great seafood.